spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 Click to get details on [cluster management feature](/clusters/cluster-management/#cluster-updates)
 * Review settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

-# Deleting a MaaS Cluster
+# Deleting a MAAS Cluster
-The deletion of a MaaS cluster results in the removal of all Virtual machines and associated storage disks created for the cluster.
-The following tasks need to be performed to delete a MaaS cluster:
+The deletion of a MAAS cluster results in the removal of all Virtual machines and associated storage disks created for the cluster.
+The following tasks need to be performed to delete a MAAS cluster:
 * Select the cluster to be deleted from the cluster view and navigate to the cluster overview page.
 * Invoke a delete action from the cluster settings: : cluster -> settings -> cluster settings -> Delete Cluster.
 * Confirm delete action.